hsoJosh/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 Starting Selenium-Grid
 ----------------------
 Generally you would start a hub first since nodes depend on a hub.
-This is not abolutely necessary however, since nodes can recognize when a hub has been started and vice-versa.
+This is not absolutely necessary however, since nodes can recognize when a hub has been started and vice-versa.
 For learning purposes though, it would easier to start the hub first, otherwise you'll see error messages that may not want to start off with your first time using Selenium-Grid.